The Rush Hour (Triple M): Friday Brag Artist

 A regular segment on Fridays, where listeners are asked to call in and explain why their chosen personal achievement should be celebrated.
 A snippet of "Unbelievable" by EMF gets played after each response.

 Billy's Joke

 Every show finishes with a joke, read out by Billy, which almost always fails to impress or is incredibly cringeworthy.
-Starting in 2022, the ending theme of the show is replaced with "Wooly Bully" if the joke is exceptionally poor.
+The ending theme for the show, "Ca Plane Pour Moi" was always played afterwards until 2022, where it is replaced with "Wooly Bully" if the joke is exceptionally poor.

+Retired segments

+These segments used to be prominent in previous years but are no longer included in newer shows.